 Charity sweepstakes are a fun and effective way to raise money and awareness for your organization.
-However, before you get started, you’ll need to be aware of the legal requirements for running a sweepstakes campaign.
-This article provides an overview of these requirements and recommendations that will streamline your campaign’s approval process.
+However, before you get started, you’ll need to be aware of the legal requirements for running a sweepstakes experience.
+This article provides an overview of these requirements and recommendations that will streamline your experience’s approval process.

 Why does my sweepstakes need to be approved?

-For Sweepstakes to meet the legal definition that allows them to exist with limited regulation, they must have several essential components.
-Our approval process ensures these components comply with regulations.
+For Sweepstakes to meet the legal definition that allows them to exist with limited regulation, they must have several essential fundraising activities.
+Our approval process ensures these fundraising activities comply with regulations.

 What are Official Rules?

-Sweepstakes must have official rules that detail the terms of the campaign.
+Sweepstakes must have official rules that detail the terms of the experience.
 These official rules act as a contract between the sponsor (your organization) and the donor to protect both parties.

 MemberHub provides built-in, legally compliant official rules for each sweepstakes.
-The rules cover a worldwide drawing where people purchase an entry to win any prize listed on the fundraising page.
-The rules create automatically by the information entered in the campaign setup.
-You can view the rules on the sweepstakes page when previewing the campaign.
+The rules cover eligibility for a drawing in the US and Canada, where people purchase an entry to win any prize listed on the fundraising page.
+The rules create automatically by the information entered in the experience setup.
+You can view the rules on the sweepstakes page when previewing the experience.

 What is an Alternate Method of Entry?